Descifrador/Line-Count-Complexity-OS/README.md

 * [Pooja Nehra](https://github.com/pooja5101)

 Actual Project Statement
-> Using a Shell Script define a function count_lines that caounts the number of lines in the file provided asargument.
+> Using a Shell Script define a function count_lines that counts the number of lines in the file provided asargument.
 Inside the functionthe value of the argument is retrieved by assessing the varible $1.

 >Discuss the complexity of the code and propose your amendments.